pookjw/NightPatch/README.md

 ## Troubleshooting

+- 'Password:' ???

+: Enter your login password.

 - ERROR : I can't find patch/[BUILD].patch file.

 : That’s because I didn’t make a patch file for your macOS.
 I’ll make for you when it possible.